battlecoder/zeppp/readme.md

 **ZEPPP** is a PIC programmer that requires only an Arduino-compatible board and a small command-line PC utility (CLI) to read, write, erase and verify several LVP-capable PIC microcontrollers via ICSP (In-Circuit Serial Programming).

-The name of this project is a homage to the first PIC programmer I used: **James Padfield**'s "Enhanced NOPPP", a modified version of the classic **NOPPP** (No-Parts PIC Programmer) originally designed by **Michael Covington**.
-I built mine in the early 2000's and was the tool I used to program PICs for quite a while.
+The name of this project is a homage to the first PIC programmer I used: **James Padfield**'s "Enhanced NOPPP" (NOPPP3), a modified version of the classic **NOPPP** (No-Parts PIC Programmer) originally designed by **Michael Covington**.
+I built mine in the early 2000's and it was the tool I used to program PICs for quite a while.

 Currently ZEPPP supports the following PIC devices, being able to program PGM, CONFIG, and EEPROM areas: